kristofzerbe/kiko.io/source/_posts/2025/Addo-Elephant-National-Park.md

 <!-- more -->

 At some point I realized that I would need MONTHS to post-process the photos in Lightroom, as I always do.
-So I split the "work" into the individual stations and started with the highlights, the Games Drives in Addo Elephant National Park.
-Plural because we did a total of four guided tours in one week and three of them were always in the same park, Addo Elephant National Park.
-You might think one full day is enough, but game drives are addictive because they are different every time and you always see different animals and conditions.
+So I split the "work" into the individual stops and started with the highlights, the **Game Drives**.
+Plural, because we did a total of four guided tours in one week and three of them were always in the same park, the **Addo Elephant National Park**.
+Now you might think a day trip through the park would be enough and you would have seen everything, but it is so fascinating that I could have done it every day.

-...
+Here now my favorite photos from the park...

 ---

-## Game Drive 27-12
+## Game Drive, December 27th

-Lorem ipsum...
+The starting point of our first tour was our accommodation, [Camp Figtree](https://www.oystercollection.co.za/camp-figtree/), and our guide was **Noma**, who took my wife, me and the lovely Agnese and Stefano from Italy on a full-day tour, including barbecuing and chilling out.

 {% photo_masonry
   "24-12-Suedafrika-1744-D50"